OICR/softeng-blog/_posts/junjun_zhang/2017-09-27-dag-db-with-version-control-in-elasticsearch.md

 '
 {% endhighlight %}

-Version 1 of the DAG can always be access via the alias: `.d.dag.1`.
+Version 1 of the DAG can always be accessible via the alias: `.d.dag.1`.

 ### Create version 2 of the DAG